Drew Waters Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to allow 96 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Dodgers pitchers combine to give up 96 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Urias (5-4) gets the starting nod for the Dodgers in his 11th start of the season.
-He's put together a 4.39 ERA in 55 1/3 innings pitched, with 53 strikeouts.
+- Gonsolin makes the start for the Dodgers, his 12th of the season.
+He is 4-2 with a 3.30 ERA and 46 strikeouts through 57 1/3 innings pitched.

-- In his most recent time out on Thursday, May 18, the lefty threw three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.
+- His last appearance was on Sunday against the Houston Astros, when the right-hander tossed five innings, surrendering four earned runs while allowing five hits.

-- In 10 games this season, the 26-year-old has a 4.39 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.
+- The 29-year-old has put up an ERA of 3.30, with 7.2 strikeouts per nine innings, in 11 games this season.
+Opponents have a .177 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.